Security-Onion-Solutions/securityonion-docs/Help.rst

        sudo mysqlcheck -c securityonion_db

 -  Are you able to duplicate the problem on a fresh Security Onion installation?
--  Check the `Roadmap <Roadmap>`__ to see if this is a known issue that we are working on.
+-  Check the `Known Issues <https://github.com/Security-Onion-Solutions/security-onion/issues>`__ to see if this is a known issue that we are working on.
 -  If all else fails, please send an email to our `security-onion mailing list <MailingLists>`__.
 -  Need training or commercial support? https://www.securityonionsolutions.com